 The rest of this paper is organized as follows.
 Section 2 presents a brief description of ARP and the strategies used by common ARP spoofing attack tools.
 The resulting characterization will provide the basis for several detection techniques: section 3 describes straightforward sniffer-based detection strategies, their applicability and limitations; section 4 builds on some principles learned from the previous section to devise detection and prevention techniques at the switch level; section 5 describes a detection strategy for switched environments based on inferring a possible attack by observing patterns on the packet counts that the switches' SNMP MIB-II [8] commonly provide.
-Section 6 shows how to combine all these components into a detection framework that very closely resembles traditional IDS architectures, while section 7 discusses other entirely different approaches being implemented by switch manufacturers.
-Finally, section 8 wraps-up conclusions and future work directions.
+Finally, section 6 shows how to combine all these components into a detection framework that very closely resembles traditional IDS architectures, while section 7 wraps-up conclusions and future work directions.